What to do if you feel depressed

 Robin Williams' death highlights the importance of understanding depression

-In the early hours of Tuesday morning it emerged that the much-loved actor and comic Robin Williams had died in an apparent suicide after a long battle with severe depression.
+A year ago today it emerged that the much-loved actor and comic Robin Williams had died in an apparent suicide after a long battle with severe depression.

 He's not the only person who has struggled with the illness.
 One in ten of us will experience depression at some point in our lives.
 Depression affects people of all ages in different ways and can produce a variety of emotional and physical symptoms, including feelings of helplessness, hopelessness and anxiety.